HackYourFuture/curriculum/student-manual.md

 # Chapter 5: Core Values and Code of Conduct <a name="values"></a>
 [This RePo](https://github.com/HackYourFuture/culture) lays out our core values.
 These core values are leading for all of us involved in HackYourFuture: staff, alumni, students and teachers.
 They are leading in how we learn and teach and interact with each other.
 Please read them carefully.

-Also make sure to read and sign our code of conduct, you can find it here (https://github.com/HackYourFuture/curriculum/blob/master/welcome.md).
+Also make sure to read and sign our code of conduct, you can find it [here](https://github.com/HackYourFuture/curriculum/blob/master/welcome.md).
+If you have any questions, feel free to ask them during introduction day.

 # Final thoughts <a name="thoughts"></a>

-As of March 2020, over 150 students graduated from our program.
-Over 80% are working in the IT sector, within three months after graduation.
+As of March 2021, over 180 students graduated from our program.
+Over 85% are working in the IT sector, within three months after graduation.
 In other words, HackYourFuture works.

 However, throughout your HYF course and your career as a programmer, you will control your own fate.

-30-40 hours of study is just the minimum we suggest.
+40 hours of study is just the minimum we suggest.
 The more you know and the harder you work, the faster you will find yourself in a job you love.
 The more you participate and become part of the HYF community, the more people are going to be willing to help you out.
 The more friends you make.

 We want to provide you with the knowledge, tools and support you need to build a career as a programmer.
 To support yourself and your loved ones.